 Recovery is a journey, not a destination.
-For clients with Alcohol Use Disorder (AUD), rehabilitation plays a significant role in recovery as individuals attain sobriety and begin to find inner peace.
+For some clients with Alcohol Use Disorder (AUD), rehabilitation plays a significant role in recovery as individuals attain sobriety and find inner peace.
 The journey doesn’t stop there, however.
-Aftercare is the next critical step as clients exit the “treatment bubble” of rehabilitation and reorient themselves into another chapter of their life.
+Aftercare is the next critical step as clients with addiction must exit the “treatment bubble” of rehabilitation and reorient themselves into the next chapter of their life.

 The “Treatment Bubble”